Bachelor of Arts in Art History

 Senior Capstone Seminar (3 units)

-All candidates for the Bachelor of Arts degree in Art must complete 12 units of complementary studies from courses bearing a prefix other than ART, and not cross-listed with ART.
+All candidates for the Bachelor of Arts degree in Art must complete 12 units of Complementary Studies from courses bearing a prefix other than ARTH, and not cross-listed with ARTH.
+Please note that Studio Art (ART) classes may count towards Complementary Studies, as may a Studio Art Minor.

 Students may satisfy this requirement in a variety of ways designed to facilitate timely graduation.
 Under advisement students may complete one of the following: